 - Surgery can be stressful.
-The trained surgical technologist is an important member of the surgical team who provides pre-operative and post-operative care and makes the patient’s experience more positive.
+The trained surgical technologist is an important member of the surgical team who provides pre-operative, intra-operative, and post-operative care and makes the patient’s experience more positive.

 - Get the training needed to confidently work in a supporting role in the exciting world of surgery.

 2600 West 5th Street

 What You'll Learn

 The Surgical Technologist program at Mid-State prepares graduates to work as part of the surgical team in operating rooms, providing instruments and supplies to the surgeon.
 Students learn skills and techniques used in central service with instrument processing.

 Training encompasses both classroom and lab instruction.
 You will gain clinical hands-on experience in surgery, ambulatory centers, central service, and other related areas.
 After successful completion of the program and certification exam, you will be a Certified Surgical Technologist (CST).

 Cost based on the 2019/2020 academic calendar year.

 - Tuition & Fees: $5,845.34

 - Books: $1,356.25